CMeza99/cmeza99.github.io/index.md

 excerpt: "DevOps Ninja Guru and Unicorn"
 image:
   feature: banner-front.jpg
-modified: 2015-04-19T22:40:00-07:00
+modified: 2015-04-22T21:40:00-07:00
 ---
 This site is dedicated to the awesomeness that is [Carlos Meza](https://www.linkedin.com/in/cmeza99).
-Here you can find out more about him and see what he has been up to.
-Posts here are meant to be brief to help provide you with a high level view of, who is Carlos Meza.
-This site, much like me, will forever be a work in progress.
+At the moment this site is intended to provide insight to who I am and what I do.
+I am sharing my interests and experience with who ever wants to know more about me.
+Most posts are brief, but as this site stabilizes they should become more detailed.
+Much like me, this site will forever be a work in progress.

 <div class="tiles">

 <div class="tile">
   <h2 class="post-title"><a href="/archive/" title="Post archive">Timeline</a></h2>
-  <p class="post-excerpt">This is an archive of my posts.
+  <p class="post-excerpt">Here is an archive of my posts in chronological order.
 You can see my experiences and follow my adventures.</p>
 </div><!-- /.tile -->

 <div class="tile">